openemr/openemr/API_README.md

 SMART client can be registered at <website>/interface/smart/register-app.php.
 For example https://localhost:9300/interface/smart/register-app.php

-After registering the SMART client, can then Enable it in OpenEMR at Adminsitration->System->API Clients
+After registering the SMART client, can then Enable it in OpenEMR at Administration->System->API Clients

 After it is enabled, the SMART App will then be available to use in the Patient Summary screen (SMART Enabled Apps widget).